FinnNk/Topshelf.Integrations/README.md

 ## What is it?

+This is a fork which updates the Quartz, WebApi and Ninject to the current versions (as of 10.04.2015) and adds StructureMap support.

 Topshelf.Integrations is a collection of packages that extend the [Topshelf Project](http://topshelf-project.com).
 These packages handle the boiler plate code necessary for several use cases that we have found very useful for quickly developing small self contained services on Windows.

 These use cases include the following: